kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 A main reason that I didn't write a tutorial was because there are so many good ones already out there.
 I found the [*Command-line utilities with Node.js* article by Glynn Phillips ](http://cruft.io/posts/node-command-line-utilities/) to be the best one...I'd start there.

 The [Node API docs](https://nodejs.org/api/ "Read the Node API") are also a read.
-It's verbose in some spots but after reading various parts through it a few times, I was able to write my own Node code without the use of plugins...GOOD FOR ME!!!
+It's verbose in some spots but after pushing through it, I was able to write my own Node code where I would usually use a plugin...GOOD FOR ME!!!

 <a name="conclusion"></a>
 ## Conclusion

-I was glad creating this solve my problem but the BEST thing about doing all this was I gained a lot of Node experience.
+I'm glad creating kdz solved my problem but the BEST thing about doing all this was I gained a lot of Node experience.
 I had played around with Node quite a bit before all this and, for some reason, using Gulp made me understand it even better.

 But this project exposed me to ton of Node stuff.
-I gained a really good understanding of how Node interacts with a file system and all the quirks that come with exporting and requiring modules.
+I gained a really good understanding of how Node interacts with a file system and all the quirks that come with exporting and requiring modules, along with some other things.

-I also learned about Promises and much they go hand-in-hand with Node.
-For all the Promise spaghetti code I wrote, I get them and see how they make parts of Node development easier.
+I also learned more about Promises and how they really go hand-in-hand with Node.
+For all the issues with my Promise code, I better-understand them now and see how they make Node development easier.

- I still have more work to do: I really want to add more "Node stuff" to `kdz` and less "Node modules".
-By that, I mean that I want to add things like `.pipe()` and `process.nextTick()` to the tool and see if they let me do things without requiring a bunch of npm modules.
+ I still have more work to do: I really want to add more "Node stuff" to kdz instead of adding more "Node modules".
+By that, I mean that I want to add things like `.pipe()` and `process.nextTick()` to the tool and see if they let me do things without requiring a bunch of pre-built npm modules.

-But overall, creating `kdz` was one of the best web development experiences I've had in a while and can't wait to continue work on it.
-If not to solve a problem, then to get Node to bend to my will more and more.
+But overall, creating kdz was one of the best web development experiences I've had in a while and can't wait to continue work on it.
+If not to solve a problem, then to get Node to bend to my will some more.